Mac models that support HDR

 Check your cables and other devices

-- If you're using HDMI, make sure the HDMI cable and adapter support HDR10.
-Apple recommends HDMI cables that have been tested with Apple TV 4K and a wide range of televisions, such as the Belkin UltraHD HDMI Cable.
+- If you're using HDMI, make sure the HDMI cable and any adapter you may be using with it both support HDR10.
+Apple recommends HDMI cables that have been tested with Apple TV 4K and a wide range of TVs, such as the Belkin UltraHD HDMI Cable.
 Compatible adapters include the Apple USB-C Digital AV Multiport Adapter and Belkin USB-C to HDMI Adapter.

 - If your video connection passes through an AV receiver, sound bar or other device before connecting to your display, make sure the device supports HDR10 and is using the latest firmware from the manufacturer.
 You can test it by connecting your Mac directly to the display.